In your HubSpot account, navigate to your blog, landing pages, or website pages.

 - After you've made your selections, click Attach to Topic.

-- Internal links to your pillar page and subtopic content.
-Once a piece of content is attached to a pillar page, you can click Copy Pillar Page URL to copy a link directly from the optimize tab to easily insert it into your content.
+- Internal links: each page or blog post should contain a link to your pillar page or subtopic content.
+After content is attached to a pillar page, you can click Copy Pillar Page URL to copy a link directly from the optimize tab to easily insert a link into your content.

-- An H1 tag to make it easier for search engines to find your content.
+- H1 tag: your page should contain at least one H1 tag to make it easier for search engines to find your content.

-- Inbound links from authoritative and relevant external websites.
+- Inbound links: search engines give more authority to pages with inbound links from authoritative and relevant external websites.

-- The file name can contain key phrases related to your topic cluster.
+- Image file name: your image's file name can contain key phrases related to your topic.
 Each word should be separated by dashes (-), e.g. inbound-marketing-software.jpg

-- ALT text makes your images accessible for visitors who use screen readers and helps improve your SEO.
+- Image alt text: adding alt text to your image makes your images accessible for visitors who use screen readers and helps improve your SEO.
 The alt text should match the file name, without dashes, e.g. Inbound Marketing Software.